Kieran O'Reilly (performer): Acting

 In 2013, O'Reilly auditioned for a part in the RTÉ crime drama, Love/Hate, securing the role of Detective Ciarán Madden.
 He first appeared on Irish television screens on 12 October 2013 as part of the opening sequence to Episode 2 (Love/Hate Season 4) playing the part of an undercover cop posing as a drug addict ("Heggo").
 This role caused some controversy amongst top ranking officers, in particular, the then Commissioner, Martin Callinan.
 He ordered an inquiry into O'Reilly's appearance in the show, despite the fact that O'Reilly had not infringed any regulations of the Police Code of Conduct.
 O'Reilly featured in Irish newspapers for several months and despite being transferred to The National Immigration Bureau, was cleared of all matters in 2014.

 O'Reilly's acting debut was well received by the Irish public and he was credited as a natural talent.
-His Love/Hate co-star, actor, Brían F. O'Byrne, praised O'Reilly's acting, stating, "He has a rare natural talent.
+His Love/Hate co-star, Brían F. O'Byrne, praised O'Reilly's acting, stating, "He has a rare natural talent.
 As an actor, Kieran possesses an ease, a fluency and creativity on set that belies his novice status".
 He was also described by Love/Hate creator, Stuart Carolan, as "a pretty amazing actor".
 The Sunday Times journalist Liam Fay wrote that the show's "believability has been enhanced by a strikingly rough-edged performance from Kieran O'Reilly, a real-life undercover Garda".
 O'Reilly filmed Love/Hate Season 5 in 2014.
-He is currently a member of the Bow Street Academy for Screen Acting.
+As of 2015, he was a member of the Bow Street Academy for Screen Acting.

 O'Reilly joined the cast of Vikings in 2017 playing the role of 'White Hair' across Seasons 5 and 6.
 O'Reilly's character met his demise in what has been described as the best one-on-one fight in the history of the show, when 'White Hair' took on lead actress Katheryn Winnick who played 'Lagertha', in what would be 'Lagertha's' last battle before being killed herself by 'Hvitserk'.
 The fight sequence was shot on location in Ireland over several days with both actors reportedly doing all the stunts themselves.

 Music

 Doris

-Kieran O'Reilly began playing music in 2003, teaching himself how to play the drums.
+O'Reilly began playing music in 2003, teaching himself how to play the drums.
 That same year, he joined Dublin pop/rock band, Doris.
 O'Reilly was a central figure in the band's development and assisted in the releasing of the band's first two singles, "Will I Ever Learn" and "Stop".
 During O'Reilly's time in the band, they were selected by Hot Press Magazine to have a music video shot for "Will I Ever Learn" in conjunction with the Tisch School of the Arts, New York University.
 O'Reilly left the band in 2007.